awsdocs/aws-greengrass-developer-guide/doc_source/dev-test-versions.md

 + Added support for AWS IoT Greengrass [stream manager](stream-manager.md)\.
 + Added support for AWS IoT Greengrass in the China \(Beijing\) Region\.

-## Earlier IDT Versions for AWS IoT Greengrass<a name="idt-prev-versions"></a>

-The following earlier versions of IDT for AWS IoT Greengrass are also supported\.

 **IDT v2\.1\.0 for AWS IoT Greengrass v1\.9\.x, v1\.8\.x, and v1\.7\.x**
 Software downloads: